⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How 1109.HK Makes Money

-• China Resources Land develops and sells residential properties, offices, and commercial premises across numerous cities in the People's Republic of China, driving short-to-medium-term cash flows.
+• Engages in the development and sale of residential properties, offices, and commercial premises across the People's Republic of China.

 Revenue Breakdown